greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 ## EmpathyNet

-In this green paper, we introduce EmpathyNet - a multimodal dataset that serves as the foundation for learning empathy (duh!).
+In this green paper, we introduce EmpathyNet - a multimodal dataset that serves as the foundation for learning empathy.

 We are conscious that the original problem statement from the EthicsNet Guardians' Challenge called for